Love Island announces official start date for winter series with Maya Jama

-When is Love Island back 2023?
-Start date for Winter Love Island with Maya Jama hosting ITV2 show
+Love Island 2023: When does Love Island start?
+Start date for Winter Love Island with Maya Jama on ITV2

 Love Island will be returning to our screens sooner than usual, with a winter edition arriving in January 2023.
 This time, islanders will be searching for love in South Africa with new host Maya Jama taking over from Laura Whitmore.